-The Government is committed to helping increase the amount of electric vehicles on the road in order to meet ambitious climate change targets and improve air quality in major cities.
+The Government is committed to helping increase the number of electric vehicles on the road in order to meet ambitious climate change targets and improve air quality in major cities.

-The way motor tax is structured reflects this priority with a range of incentives.
+The way vehicle taxation is structured reflects this priority with a range of incentives.
 Benefits include the introduction of new Benefit in Kind (BIK) bands for EVs from 2020/21.
-Government grants, National Insurance savings, exemptions from Vehicle Excise Duty (VED) and special Capital Allowances for ultra-low emission cars and fully electric vehicles.
+Government grants, National Insurance savings, exemptions from Vehicle Excise Duty (VED) and special Capital Allowances for ultra-low emission cars and fully electric vehicles have been enhanced.

 Tax changes from 2020/21

-In addition from 2020/21, the government will introduce five new bands for plug-in hybrids which emit 1-50g of CO2/km which will further benefit those EVs that can drive furthest with zero tailpipe emissions.
+In addition, the government has introduced five new CCT bands for plug-in hybrid cars which emit 1-50g of CO2/km which will further benefit those EVs that can drive furthest with zero tailpipe emissions.
 There has never been a better time to switch your fleet or business vehicles to electric.